 As an extra measure, in case a customer doesn’t subscribe at checkout, you want to send your information home with them.
 An easy way to make sure you’re continually reaching your audience with your number and keyword is by adding it to the bottom of your receipts.

-This change can be made directly from most stores’ POS system, and should be added to the bottom near any branding or contact information already present.
+This change can be made directly from most stores’ POS systems and should be added to the bottom near any branding or contact information already present.

 There’s a reason scratch tickets are a billion-dollar industry.
 People love the idea that they could win something!
 When the buy-in is relatively low, like sharing a phone number with a trusted brand, you have a very good chance of capturing attention.

 Growth is important, and so is retention.
-It’s important to keep existing subscribers happy to prevent drop-off.
+It’s important to keep existing contacts happy to prevent drop-offs.
 Most people unsubscribe from messages because they feel the content is no longer applicable to them.

-Polls can also be used as a way to encourage new and existing subscribers to have their votes heard.
+Polls can also be used as a way to encourage new and existing contacts to have their votes heard.